wenh06/fl-sim/docs/source/algorithms.rst

    then in the neighbourhood, :math:`B_{\varepsilon}` goes rapidly to infinity as :math:`\varepsilon \to 0`, thus violating the condition :math:`\rho > 0`.
 In this case, the inequality :eq:`fedprox_obj_decrease` becomes meaningless.

+   When the data distribution across clients is identical (ideal case), then :math:`B_{\varepsilon}` is constantly equal to 1, which would not have the problem mentioned above.
+This problem is the start point of a series of follow-up works :cite:p:`pathak2020fedsplit,tran2021feddr`.

+The positive significance of the ``FedProx`` algorithm is that it first introduced the proximal point algorithms (PPA) in the field of federated learning, although which were only used for solving local optimization problems (or equivalently the inner loop problem) and the whole of the ``FedProx`` algorithm is not a PPA in strict sense.
+The ``FedProx`` algorithm provides not only a good framework for theoretical analysis, but also a good starting point for the design of new algorithms.
+A large proportion of the algorithms proposed later for personalized fedrated learning :cite:p:`hanzely2020federated, acar2021feddyn, li_2021_ditto, t2020pfedme, li2021pfedmac` rely on the proximal terms (or similar terms) as the main technical tool for personalization.

 .. _fig-apfl:

 .. tikz:: Schematic diagram for :math:`f_k(\alpha_k \omega_k + (1 - \alpha_k) \theta^*)` in the APFL algorithm.